hashicorp/terraform-provider-google/docs/r/google_project_services.html.markdown

 For a list of services available, visit the
 [API library page](https://console.cloud.google.com/apis/library) or run `gcloud service-management list`.

+~> **Note:** This resource attempts to be the authoritative source on which APIs are enabled, which can
+	lead to conflicts when certain APIs or actions enable other APIs.
+To just ensure that a specific API is enabled, use the [google_project_service](google_project_service.html) resource.

 ## Example Usage

 ```hcl